 The first commercially available Li-ion battery was produced by Sony in 1991 using the same cathode material but with a carbon porous electrode (a so-called “jelly roll”).

-When you charge your device, it uses a chemical reaction to move ions from one place to another within those chemicals called an electrolyte.
-When the device is turned on and using power, it reverses the reaction by pushing those
+Charging your device uses a chemical reaction to move ions from one place to another within those chemicals called an electrolyte.
+When the device is turned on and using power, it reverses the reaction by pushing those.

 Lithium-ion batteries continue to dominate the market.
 Here’s why:

-They are able to pack a lot of energy into a small space, making them ideal for smartphones and portable media players.
-Batteries that pack a lot of energy into a small space but also weigh less than other batteries are particularly useful for laptops and smartphones.
+They can pack a lot of energy into a small space, making them ideal for smartphones and portable media players.
+Batteries that pack a lot of energy into a small space but weigh less than other batteries are handy for laptops and smartphones.

-They charge quickly and keep their charge for long periods of time.
+They charge quickly and keep their charge for long periods.

-They don’t lose their charge when not in use like a nickel-cadmium battery does.
+They don’t lose their charge like a nickel-cadmium battery does when not in use.